radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/admin/user-management/edit-user.md

 ![image description](images/edit-select-username.png)

 This brings you to the *Environment Access* tab in a detailed overview of the user.
 This view lists all the environments and associated roles assigned to the user.
-From the *Environment Access* tab, select the **Edit User** button to open the *Edit User* screen.
+From the *Environment Access* tab, click **Edit User** to open the *Edit User* screen.

 ![image description](images/edit-select-edituser.png)